dbinoy/amazon-sagemaker-keras-text-classification/README.md

 **Note:** It usually takes a few minutes for the notebook instance to become available.
 Once available, the status of the notebook instance will change from ‘Pending’ to ‘InService’.
 You can then follow the link to open the Jupyter console on this instance and move on to the next steps.

 2a\.
 Alternatively, you can create a Notebook lifecycle configuration, to add the code to clone the Github repository.
-This approach is partocularly useful, if you want to reuse a notebook that you might already hub.
+This approach is particularly useful, if you want to reuse a notebook that you might already have.

 Assuming your Notebook instance is in stopped state, add the following code into a new Lifecycle configuration, attach the configuration to your notebook, before starting the instance.
 ![SageMaker notebook configuration create](/images/sm-keras-2a.png)